 Adopting a “data product” mindset, embedding collaboration in daily workflows, embracing DataOps, and leveraging highly customizable and programmable tools are critical.

-You can start by identifying a high ROI use case for data governance and following the above-mentioned best practices.
+You can start by identifying a high ROI use case for data governance and following the best practices above.
 Once you’ve seen proof-of-concept, you can scale data governance for the remaining data and analytics use cases.

 Related reads on data governance best practices